How to set up a Kubernetes cluster with Kubeadm

 If you’re unfamiliar with Kubeadm, it’s a tool designed to streamline Kubernetes setup.
 While many other tools exist, at the time of writing, Kubeadm is the only tool listed in the Kubernetes documentation.

-A Refresher on Kubernetes Components
+A refresher on Kubernetes components

-A Refresher on Kubernetes Components
+Kubernetes Components

-Source: Image created by author
+Source: Image by author

 Before jumping into implementation, it's important to take a step back and understand the basic functions of each component we will be installing.
 At a high level, a Kubernetes cluster is split into two parts, the control plane, and worker nodes, each part contains a subset of components.